enormandeau/snplift/README.md

 good alignment was found are transferred to the coordinates of a new reference genome.

-Optionally, if `CHECK_COLLINEARITY` is set to `1`, a collinearity figure in .eps and .pdf formats is produced.
+Optionally, if `CHECK_COLLINEARITY` is set to `1`, a dot plot collinearity figure in .eps and .pdf formats is produced.

 Optionally, if `SKIP_VISUALIZATION` is set to `0`, a figure showing some of the features used for filtering the alignments is produced.
-This is used mainly for debugging purposes.
+This is used for debugging purposes.

 Some additinal parameter in the config file permit to do final corrections to